isiahmeadows/mithril.js/design/components.md

     - Environment is updated via roughly `childEnv = Object.freeze({__proto: parentEnv, ...keys})`.
     - This works similarly to React's context API, but is much simpler and lower-level.

-- Schedule callback to run on component commit: `info.whenReady(callback)`
+- Schedule callback to run when the component's parent DOM ref is updated, before paint: `info.whenLayout(callback)`
     - `await callback(ref)` - Called once tree is live and ready for direct manipulation, awaited to propagate any errors that may arise from it.
+    - This is always scheduled for the current render pass only, making single-use cases much more efficient.
+    - This throws an error if this component's view has already been consumed.
+    - If you invoke `info.redraw()` here synchronously, it waits until the next animation frame to render.

+- Schedule callback to run when the component's parent DOM ref is removed, before paint: `info.whenLayoutRemoved(callback)`
+    - `await callback(ref)` - Called once tree is live and ready for direct manipulation, awaited to propagate any errors that may arise from it.
+    - This is always scheduled for the current render pass only, making single-use cases much more efficient.
+    - This throws an error if this component's view has already been consumed.
+    - If you invoke `info.redraw()` here synchronously, it waits until the next animation frame to render.

+- Schedule callback to run after the component is rendered: `info.whenReady(callback)`
+    - `await callback()` - Called once tree is live and ready for direct manipulation, awaited to propagate any errors that may arise from it.
-    - This is always scheduled for the current render pass only.
-During stateful component initialization, it's only scheduled for the first render pass, not subsequent ones.
-(Tip: don't use this during stateful component initialization.
-It doesn't do what you think it will.)
+    - This is always scheduled for the current render pass only, making single-use cases much more efficient.
-    - This throws an error if this component is not currently rendering and the component view has already been initialized.
+    - This throws an error if this component's view has already been consumed.
-    - If you invoke `info.redraw()` here synchronously, the component gets redrawn again asynchronously but in the same microtask.
-(Translation: it just loops back around again.)
+    - If you invoke `info.redraw()` here synchronously, it schedules a new render, but in the same animation frame.

 - Schedule callback to run on component removal: `info.whenRemoved(callback)`
-    - `await callback(ref)` - Called before tree is removed, awaited to propagate any errors that may arise from it.
+    - `await callback()` - Called before tree is removed, awaited to propagate any errors that may arise from it.
     - This is always scheduled for the current render pass only.
 During stateful component initialization, it's only scheduled for the first render pass, not subsequent ones.
 (Tip: using this on every call acts more like a fused `onbeforeremove` + `onremove`.)
     - This throws an error if this component is not currently rendering and the component view has already been initialized.
     - `callback` is called on the same tick, right before all changes have been committed to DOM so things like event handlers can be added.

-- Schedule callback to run on component error: `info.whenCaught(callback)`
-    - `await callback(e, stack, isFatal)` - Called with each error that propagates from children after this in the subtree as well as a component `stack` trace, may rethrow or return rejected promise to propagate
-    - `isFatal` is whether the error was fatal (originated from any point other than `beforeRemove`) or not.
-    - Errors caught include both errors in streams and errors and rejections caught from event handlers.
-It does *not* include errors thrown from the top-level component view invocation itself.
-    - Caught errors are batched and scheduled to be reported on the next tick.
-    - This exists mainly for error reporting, but can be used in other ways like with async network requests.
-    - When an error propagates past a subtree, that subtree is synchronously removed with inner `done` callbacks invoked.
-If any of those throw, their errors are also added to the `errors` list.
-    - Resolution searches back to the first child, then up to the parent, then back to its first child, and so on, until it finds such a hook.

 - Create `capture` value: `info.createCapture(event?)`
     - `event` is an optional platform-specific object to initialize with (in case native events have such functionality built-in, like with the DOM).